folbert/fewbricks/README.md

 * settings - You can set all other settings that a field have by passing an associative array as the third argument when creating a field instance.
 Any keys in that array should correspond to keys in the `base_settings` in each field class in lib/acf/fields/.

-**Note:** If you add an add-on field, you must create a field-class for that field in lib/acf/fields/.
+**Note:** If you add an add-on field, you must create a field-class for that field in [your theme]/fewbricks/acf/fields/.
 Just as we have done with the hidden field.

-##Creating a brick
+### Creating a brick

-###General
 Each brick has its own class placed in the folder named "bricks".
 Each class have a number of fields.
 Field instances can either be created directly in a brick, but a brick may also reuse existing bricks.

  First, make sure that a brick that does exactly what you want to achieve does not already exist.
 If it doesn't, see if a brick doing almost what you want to achieve exists.
 If it does, consider extending that brick or at least copy the existing code and use it as a start template for your new brick.